niek95/Data_project/Docs/PROGRESS.md

 bootstrap template to present everything.
 Opted instead to make my own navbar and pages, as I don't need a whole template.
 Formalized style.md, as I had a loose style guide in my head but not on paper.
 Spent a lot of time working on fitting everything in the grid nicely.
+Line chart won't scale correctly.
+Due to this I am not able to hand it in before the deadline.
+Looking back I should not have wasted so much time on responsive design.